All we want for Christmas is ... these songs. Here’s why.

 “Generally, popular music is about putting yourself out there, new relationships, new beginnings, being young and single and dancing,” said Joe Bennett, professor of musicology at Berklee College of Music.
 “Christmas music is almost the reverse of that, conceptually and lyrically.
 It is about homecoming, nostalgia, looking back to a more innocent time in one’s life or cultural history.”

-Only 1 of the top 23 holiday songs was released this century, and it’s a cover of a song written in 1951
+Only three of the most popular 20 holiday songs were released this century, and all are covers of much older songs

 0